christiandreher/nddlgen-core/README.md

 ## General

 This package is the core of the nddl-generator.
-It is compiled as a static library and should then be included in the corresponding application (for example nddl-generator-cli, nddl-generator-gui or nddl-generator-core-test)
+It is compiled as a shared library and should then be included in the corresponding application (for example nddl-generator-cli, nddl-generator-gui or nddl-generator-core-test)

 ## Dependencies